jlegatheaux/RC2020-assignments/assignment-3/README.md

 }
 ```
 # PART II
-# A CLient and Server for File Transfers using TCP
+# A Client and Server for File Transfers using TCP

 ## Summary